-There are organisations that are fighting against trafficking and taking actions to provide a home and take care of victims who somehow managed to get out of it.
+Some organisations are fighting against trafficking and taking action to provide a home and take care of victims who somehow managed to get out of it.
 But this is a long fight and there aren’t enough organisations fighting for it.
-UNICEF that is the United Nations Children's Fund is a Humanitarian Aid Organization that works on a global level to provide a rehabilitation centre for such children.
+UNICEF, which is the United Nations Children's Fund, is a Humanitarian Aid Organisation that works on a global level to provide a rehabilitation centre for such children.

 Short Speech on Child Trafficking

 This type of speech is helpful for students in grades 4-7 where they can understand such a complex topic in simple terms and a short time.

 Hello everyone, I XYZ (mention your name) feel fortunate to have the opportunity to speak on a topical matter that is child trafficking.
 Child trafficking is a way of seizing children from their families and their opportunities to lead a normal life by violating basic human rights.